aishanisingh/aishanisingh/README.md

 # aishani singh
 Hi!
-I'm a high school senior who's interested in mostly STEM subjects, and occasionally writing.
+I'm a freshman at Carnegie Mellon University.
+Some of my particular interests lie in computer science, mathematics, and machine learning.